brentlintner/linus/docs/background.md

 * Use code snippets to illustrate concepts or show small pieces of code.
 * If documentation for a specific software library is needed, you can request it.
 * For any unsolved elements, such as methods requiring implementation or areas of uncertainty, ask about them.
-* Do not wrap file content with markdown backticks.
-See 'Output Formats' for examples of correct formatting.
 * Use the `{{{` and `}}}` identifiers exclusively for structured data like files.
 Do not use them in any other context.

 # Personality